 As an expert sommelier and brewer, I have had the pleasure of tasting and analyzing various types of whiskies from around the world.
-When it comes to comparing and whisky, it's not about which one is better, but rather about the distinct characteristics and flavors that each one offers.
+When it comes to comparing Irish whiskey and Scotch whisky, it's not about which one is better, but rather about the distinct characteristics and flavors that each one offers.

 Let's start by discussing the distillation process, which is where the main difference between the two lies.
 Scotch whisky is typically distilled twice, whereas Irish whiskey goes through a third round of distillation.
 This additional distillation step is believed to contribute to the smoothness and overall quality of Irish whiskey.
 The extra time spent in the stills allows for impurities to be removed, resulting in a cleaner and more refined spirit.